Nagzlos123/Water_simulation/README.md

 - GLFW

 ## Description

+Models were created in Blender then were loaded as obj files into the scene using OBJ loader.

 The project consists of 2 header files and 1 source file :

 IncludeHeaders.h - for better convenience, most of the needed #include notations and the used